 - Billet counter weight multi bearing design

-For those that have already detailed many cars in various sizes, you will understand the fatigue and hard work required to polish a car.
+For those that have already detailed many cars in various sizes, you will understand the hard work required to polish a car.
 The Meguiars dual action polisher aims to reduce fatigue significantly with many new features.

 Overall, the MT300 is the best dual action polisher with everything you need to completely remove all defects from your cars paintwork.
 There is not one feature it doesn’t have and the reduced weight and ergonomic design provides the perfect combination of form and function.Check it Out